wp-plugins/nextgen-facebook/readme.txt

 Performance Improvements:

-* Moved jQuery character counters inline with input fields.
+* Moved jQuery character counters, on the custom Post/Page settings, inline with input fields.
 * Added object caching to the plugin info extracted from the readme (version and notice info, etc.).
 * Changed the default object expiration time from 60 to 180 seconds.